Steve answers the questions he is asked most about leadership

 What I see are good leaders who achieve their goals by selecting the right tools and processes (technology) to do so.

-Good leaders maintain a laser like focus upon their goals and then do what is necessary to achieve them.
+Good leaders maintain a laser-like focus on their goals and then take the necessary steps to achieve them.
 They do not pick a technology or emerging trend and then try to match achieving a random goal with it.

 Is there any trend that could be called “the new leader”?
 Or have things really not changed that much over the last 100 years?